borealvalley/whatsappChatAnalyser/README.md

 # whatsappChatAnalyser
-writing a python script that can scan the whatsapp chat for information and visualize the data
+a python script that can scan the whatsapp chat for information and visualize the data

 13/02/20 Made functions to get the number of messages and names of chat participants.